Cleveland, Mississippi votes to remove controversial state flag from city hall, police department

-Cleveland Miss. is taking the state flag down after the Cleveland Board of Alderman voted 3-2 to remove the state flag from city hall and the police department.
+Cleveland, Mississippi is removing the state flag after the town’s Board of Alderman voted 3-2 to lower it from city hall and the police department.
 The Bolivar County Courthouse and county facilities had already taken the flag down in October.

 Democratic State Representative Abe M. Hudson Jr. posted this quote on his twitter after the results of the vote.